Definition of Requirement Engineering

 The process of requirements engineering happens in five steps.
 The below figure illustrates the five steps of requirements engineering.

 Process of Requirements Engineering

 The five steps in the process of requirements engineering are:

 1. Feasibility Study

-The main aim of a feasibility study is creating reasons for the development of the software that is accepted by the users, that is flexible enough and open to changes and abide by the standards chosen for software development and maintenance.
+The main aim of a feasibility study is to create reasons for the development of the software that the users accept, that is flexible enough and open to changes, and abide by the standards chosen for software development and maintenance.

 There are several types of feasibility.
 They are:

-Operational Feasibility: The assessment of the range for a software in which a series of levels is performed by the required software in order to solve the problems in business and the requirements of the customer.
+Operational Feasibility: The assessment of the range for software in which the required software performs a series of levels to solve the problems in business and the customer’s requirements.